demisto/content/Packs/Rapid7_InsightIDR/Integrations/Rapid7_InsightIDR/README.md

 ### rapid7-insight-idr-update-investigation

 ***
-Updates multiple fields in a single operation for an investigation, specified by ID or RRN (If multi-customer set to true, the investigation_id must be in the RRN format).
+Updates multiple fields in a single operation for an investigation, specified by ID or Rapid7 Resource Names (RRN).
+(If multi-customer set to true, the investigation_id must be in the RRN format).
 Use rapid7-insight-idr-list-investigations to retrieve all investigation IDs

 #### Base Command